What is the typical daily schedule?

 How will we dress throughout the trip?

 During our service days, we will dress conservatively as we will be working and learning alongside Guatemalans.
+Your shoulders and knees will need to be covered, so a t-shirt and jeans or capris will be perfect work clothes.
 During our time in Antigua, you may wear your regular spring/summer clothes.
 Please see the packing list for more details.

 Will I be able to do laundry?